Preparing Your 3D Print File

 Preparing your file to print

 You will need to submit an .stl file for printing.
 If there are multiple parts (multiple files), you will need to submit multiple files.
 If you are printing in dual colour or would like different parts printed in different colours please specify in the "notes" section of the print request form.
+We have a guide here on how to create a dual colour print.

 We use Ultimaker’s slicing software, called Cura, to prepare your objects for printing.
 You can also use this free software to view your object as it would print on our printers.
 This will also tell you how long your file will take to print.
 Note: To give you an idea, printing a 2" x 2" object can take over 2 hrs, more complex prints can take more than 8 hrs.
 Print time is something to consider when submitting files, prints longer than 24 hrs may have to be printed over weekends depending on the cue.

-The Library currently has three printers:
+MacEwan Library currently has four printers:

 - Ultimaker 2+